-NewSubFileType(254) LONG RequiredByTIFFforFAX A general indication of the kind of data contained in this IFD Bit 1 is 1 if the image is a single page of a multi-page document.
-Default = 0 (no subfile bits on, so may not be omitted for FAX) PhotometricInterpretation(262) SHORT RequiredByTIFFBaseline The color space of the image data No default, must be specified ResolutionUnit(296) SHORT RequiredByTIFFBaseline The unit of measure for resolution.
-2 = inch, 3 = centimeter; Default = 2 (field may be omitted if this is the value) SamplesPerPixel(277) SHORT RequiredByTIFFBaseline The number of color components per pixel; SamplesPerPixel is 1 for a black-and-white, grayscale or indexed (palette) image.
-Default =1 (field may be omitted if this is the value) XResolution(282) RATIONAL RequiredByTIFFBaseline The horizontal resolution of the image in pixels per resolution unit.
+A general indication of the kind of data contained in this IFD Bit 1 is 1 if the image is a single page of a multi-page document.
+Default = 0 (no subfile bits on, so may not be omitted for FAX).

+PhotometricInterpretation(262)

+The color space of the image data.

+No default, must be specified.

+ResolutionUnit(296)

+RequiredByTIFFBaseline The unit of measure for resolution.
+2 = inch, 3 = centimeter; Default = 2 (field may be omitted if this is the value)

+SamplesPerPixel(277)

+The number of color components per pixel; SamplesPerPixel is 1 for a black-and-white, grayscale or indexed (palette) image.
+Default = 1 (field may be omitted if this is the value).

+XResolution(282)

+The horizontal resolution of the image in pixels per resolution unit.
 The ITU-T Recommendations for facsimile specify a small number of horizontal resolutions: 100, 200, 300, 400 pixels per inch, and 80, 160 pixels per centimeter (or 204, 408 pixels per inch).
-The allowed XResolution values for each mode are given in the section defining that mode.
+The allowed XResolution values for each profile are given in the section defining that profile.
 Per [T.4], it is permissible for applications to treat the following XResolution values as being equivalent: <204, 200> and <400,408> in pixels/inch.
 These equivalencies were allowed by [T.4] to permit conversions between inch and metric based facsimile terminals.
-TIFF for Facsimile Writers SHOULD express XResolution in inch based units, for consistency with historical practice and to maximize interoperability.
-See the table below for information on how to convert from an ITU-T metric value to its inch based equivalent resolution.
-No default, must be specified YResolution(283) RATIONAL RequiredByTIFFBaseline The vertical resolution of the image in pixels per resolution unit.
-The ITU-T Recommendations for facsimile specify a small number of vertical resolutions: 100, 200, 300, 400 pixels per inch, and 38.5, 77, 154 pixels per centimeter (or 98, 196, 391 pixels per inch).
-The allowed YResolution values for each mode are given in the section defining that mode.
-Per [T.4], it is permissible for applications to treat the following YResolution values as being equivalent: <98, 100>, <196, 200>, and <391, 400> in pixels/inch.
-These equivalencies were allowed by [T.4] to permit conversions between inch and metric based facsimile terminals.
-TIFF for Facsimile Writers SHOULD express YResolution in inch based units, for consistency with historical practice and to maximize interoperability.
-See the table below for information on how to convert from an ITU-T metric value to its inch based equivalent resolution.
+To ensure interoperability, if an application accepts any member of the pairs then T.4 requires it to accept both (e.g., accept 204 if 200 pixels per inch is accepted).
+TIFF for Facsimile Writers SHOULD express XResolution in inch-based units, for consistency with historical practice and to maximize interoperability.
+See the table below for information on how to convert from an ITU-T metric value to its inch-based equivalent resolution.
 No default, must be specified